Troff: History

 With troff came nroff (they were actually almost the same program), which was for producing output for line printers and character terminals.
 It understood everything troff did, and ignored the commands which were not applicable, e.g., font changes.

 Ossanna's troff was written in PDP-11 assembly language and produced output specifically for the CAT phototypesetter.
 He rewrote it in C, although it was now 7000 lines of uncommented code and still dependent on the CAT.
 As the CAT became less common, and was no longer supported by the manufacturer, the need to make it support other devices became a priority.
 Ossanna died before this task was completed, so Brian Kernighan took on the task of rewriting troff.
 The newly rewritten version produced a device-independent code which was very easy for post-processors to read and translate to the appropriate printer codes.
 Also, this new version of troff (often called ditroff for device independent troff) had several extensions, which included drawing functions.
 The program's documentation defines the output format of ditroff, which is used by many modern troff clones like GNU groff.

+In 1983, troff was one of several UNIX tools available for Charles River Data Systems' UNOS operating system under Bell Laboratories license.

 The troff collection of tools (including pre- and post-processors) was eventually called Documenter's WorkBench (DWB), and was under continuous development in Bell Labs and later at the spin-off Unix System Laboratories (USL) through 1994.
 At that time, SoftQuad took over the maintenance, although Brian Kernighan continued to improve troff on his own.
 Thus, there are at least the following variants of the original Bell Labs troff in use: